By Logan Finney, Idaho Reports

 Majority Leader Mike Moyle, R-Star, asked the House for consent to hold HB 494 on its calendar ten times over the session, until eventually the Senate adjourned sine die (without a return date) on March 19.
 Without the opportunity for a bill to pass through the other chamber, grocery tax reform in the House effectively ended for the year.

-The final week of the session, Assistant Majority Leader Jason Monks, R-Nampa, put forward a bill to utilize the fund for property tax relief.
+The final week of the session, Assistant Majority Leader Jason Monks, R-Meridian, put forward a bill to utilize the fund for property tax relief.
 His bill would have paid out the full balance in the fund to homeowners—by his calculations, a check of about $180 per household.

 Democratic lawmakers pointed to internet sales taxes several times during the session as a component of their property tax relief slate.
 They argued that rather than directing online sales tax revenue into a relief fund until the Legislature decides what to do with it, all sales tax revenue should be sent through the distribution formula to cities and counties.